ding-lab/BreakPointSurveyor/G_Discordant/README.md

 ## Step 1

-Extract from BAMs all virus reads and human->virus paired-end discordant reads.
-Two files are created for each BAM:

-* `virus_XXX.sam` - has all reads which contain a virus
-* `discordant_XXX.sam` - subset of above which has just reads which map to human whose mate maps to virus

-This step can be time consuming, so support provided for cluster queuing system (bsub)

-**Note** Due to TCGA restrictions we do not distribute the virus and discordant .sam files
+Extract all paired-end discordant reads (i.e., reads of a pair map to different chrom) which have MAPQ>=25 Write `dat/discordant_XXX.sam`

 ## Step 2

-Create BPC (breakpoint coordinates) file which lists human-virus discordant reads.
+Create BPC (breakpoint coordinates) file which lists all discordant reads.
 This is written to `dat/BPC/XXX_Discordant.BPC.dat`